RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/PLIDemo.md

 - Micro Focus Enterprise Developer for Visual Studio 2022. [*Click here*](https://www.microfocus.com/documentation/enterprise-developer/) to access the product Help and the release notes of Enterprise Developer.
 - A TN3270 terminal emulator to run the CICS application.

+**Note:**
-***Note:** This release includes a license for the Micro Focus Host Access for the Cloud TN3270 emulator (HACloud).
-A license for Micro Focus Rumba+ Desktop was included with Enterprise Developer product releases 8.0 and earlier, and can be used to run this tutorial.
+A license for Micro Focus Host Access for the Cloud (HACloud) TN3270 emulator is included with Enterprise Developer.

 ## How to Run the Demonstration
 ### Import the supplied Bankdemo enterprise server: